ricarvid1/dsj-thesis/README.md

 [![CC BY-NC-ND 4.0](https://licensebuttons.net/l/by-nc-nd/4.0/88x31.png)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

-### Citation
+## Citation

-If you reference this thesis or use this LaTeX template, please cite:
+If you reference this thesis or the text/figures in it, please cite:

 David Sanchez-Jacome.
 "Programming Methodologies and Applications on a Multipurpose Reconfigurable Photonic Integrated Platform."
 Universitat Politècnica de València, 2025.

 ## The running platform